mbmccormick/mbmccormick.github.io/_posts/2010-09-03-install-hamachi-vpn-on-the-pogoplug-usb-device-updated.md

   - linux
   - tutorial
 ---
-#

 *Update: Thanks to [George Lerdsuwanrut][1] for all of his help with this guide, the instructions below should now work with the latest PogoPlug Firmware.
 (10/15/2010)*

  [1]: http://stevejobsisadouche.com/

 Just over a month ago, I wrote a [post][2] about how to install Hamachi on the PogoPlug USB device, effectively bringing your hard drives and (eventually printers) to the Hamachi network.
-I’ve recently moved all of the source code for this [project][3] over to [GitHub][4] where you can download the source, contribute, or fork the project.
+I've recently moved all of the source code for this [project][3] over to [GitHub][4] where you can download the source, contribute, or fork the project.

  [2]: http://mbmccormick.com/2010/07/install-hamachi-vpn-on-the-pogoplug-usb-device/
  [3]: http://github.com/mbmccormick/hamachi-pogoplug